TheDataCode/Data_wrangling_project/README.md

 ### INSIGHTS
+My analysis was focused on the types of Dog Stages: FLOOFER, PUPPER, PUPPO,DOGGO

-Find a detailed report on insights from the 'analysis_report.pynb'  file
+Find a detailed report on insights in the 'analysis_report.pynb'  file

 #### NB: Find all files mentioned and other files of my analysis process in the 'wrangle_data_p2' folder above